xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

       }
       ```

-      Compared to the last scheme, there is a switch on the motherboard circuit, and the HDMI port and the monitor can be allocated to different GPUs on demand.
+      Compared to the last scheme, there is a switch on the motherboard circuit, and the HDMI port and the monitor can be allocated to different GPUs on-demand.

       This is another scheme of NVIDIA Optimus, called MUXed scheme.